web3labs/chainlens-free/7nodesExample.md

 - Quorum 7 Node Example

-Open the terminal and navigate to the directory where Quorum 7 Node Example was cloned.
+Open the terminal and navigate to the directory where Quorum was cloned.
 Once you are in the same directory as the docker-compose file execute the following line in your terminal:

 `docker-compose up -d`